openproject/AndroidUpdate/README.md

 // default AlertDialog style AU.show(MainActivity.this,
         mVersion.getVercode(), mVersion.getVername(), mVersion.getDownload(), mVersion.getLog(), mVersion.isForce());
-// Or, you can customize the update dialog yourself if (AU.hasUpdate(version.getVersion_code())) {
+// or, you can customize the update dialog yourself if (AU.hasUpdate(version.getVersion_code())) {
     final UpdateDialog updateDialog = new UpdateDialog(this);
     updateDialog.setTitle("发现新版本");